Telefonica/prometheus-kafka-adapter/README.md

 With issues:
   - Use the search tool before opening a new issue.
-  - Please provide source code and commit sha if you found a bug.
+  - Please provide source code and commit sha if you find a bug.
   - Review existing issues and provide feedback or react to them.

 With pull requests:
   - Open your pull request against `master`
-  - It should pass all tests in the continuous integrations system (TravisCI).
+  - It should pass all tests in the continuous integration pipeline (TravisCI).
   - You should add/modify tests to cover your proposed code changes.
-  - If your pull request contains a new feature, please document it on the README.
+  - If your pull request contains a new feature, please document it in this README.

 ## license